SAR-ARD/s1ard/docs/general/usage.rst

 Sections
 --------
 Configuration files in INI format can have different sections.
 Each section begins at a section name and ends at the next section name.
-The ``config.ini`` file used with the S1_NRB package should at least have the default section ``[GENERAL]``.
+The ``config.ini`` file used with the S1_NRB package should at least have a dedicated section for processing related parameters.
+This section is by default named ``[PROCESSING]`` (see `example config file <https://github.com/SAR-ARD/S1_NRB/blob/main/config.ini>`_).

-Users might create several sections in the same configuration file with parameter values that correspond to different processing scenarios.
-Note that each section must contain all necessary configuration parameters.
+Users might create several sections in the same configuration file with parameter values that correspond to different processing scenarios (e.g., for different areas of interest).
+Note that each section must contain all necessary configuration parameters even if only a few are varied between the sections.

 Command Line Interface
 =======================